Boostrix vaccine (Tdap vaccine)

-- Headache may occur after vaccination this side effect can be easily managed with paracetamol and usually subsides by its own.
+- Headache may occur after vaccination; this side effect can be easily managed with paracetamol and usually subsides on its own.

-- Lose motions and vomiting may occur in few patients after vaccination.
-It can be managed with Oral rehydrating solution and if needed medicine like ondansetron.
+- Loose motions and vomiting may occur in a few patients after vaccination.
+It can be managed with Oral rehydration solution and if needed medicine like ondansetron.

 - Other extremely rarely reposted side effects are Hypotonic hyporesponsiveness episodes and asthenia.